paperswithcode/model-index/README.md

 You can add any fields you like, but the ones above have a standard meaning across different models and libraries.

+### Storing metadata in markdown files

-Metadata can also be stored **inside the model readme file**.
+Metadata can also be directly stored in model's README file.
 For example:

 ```markdown
 <!--